Avicity7/pyhelp/basics/basics.md

 ['Alpha', 'Beta', 'Charlie', 'Delta']

 # 'Alpha', 'Beta', 'Charlie', 'Delta' are the items in this list.
 This list has a total of four items.
 # 'Alpha' is the first item; therefore, it will have the lowest index.
-Remember that Python starts counting from 0, therefore:
+Remember that Python starts counting from 0, thus:
 # 'Alpha' has an index of 0
 # 'Beta' has an index of 1
 # 'Charlie' has an index of 2